ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/requirements_and_discussions/log.md

   but the data fitting happens on the Horace side.
 If we were to convert the work that Horace does to Mantid, then we would have a conversion, merge and fit step.

+### Email from Pacale 16/11/2017
+* Answer to the question what the smallest resolutions are that are useful to her, she answered:
+  > This depends on the incident energy,Ei, and the energy resolution but in energy we will not require lower than deltaE/Ei < 0.005 (we estimate that we will provide an energy resolution of 1 % at 4 Angstrom and slightly higher for lower wavelengths.).
+In Q we estimate our Q resolution will not be better than 1 %.

+ This means we can work with a resolution of 0.5% for both the energy and momentum transfer.

+* Regarding the measurement time, the answer was:
+  > Typically one measures up to 5 minutes for each position of the rotation, with 1 degree positional steps rotating 180 degrees, but this very much depends on the sample size and the scattering intensity from the sample.

+ At a data rate of 10TB/day(=10TB/1440 minutes) this means that the data volume for the entire merged data is 180 * 10TB/1440*5 = 6.25 TB or 35 GB per data set.